Comrob2018/SprintMate/README.md

 Click **⎘ Clone** in the edit panel header (visible when a story is selected) to open the clone dialog.
 The dialog has three sections:

 - **Target Instance** — defaults to the current instance.
-If the other instance (Primary or Secondary) has saved credentials, it appears as a second option.
+If the other instance has saved credentials, it appears as a second option.
 Projects are fetched lazily when you switch instances.
-- **Target Project** — a searchable dropdown populated from the selected instance's project list, sorted alphabetically.
+- **Target Project** — a dropdown populated from the selected instance's project list, sorted alphabetically.
 - **Fields to clone** — Summary (pre-filled as `[Clone] Original summary`), Description, and Assignee, all editable before committing.

 Click **⎘ Clone** to create the issue.
 On success, a dialog shows the new issue key with **Copy Key** and **Open in Jira** action buttons.